 Scope of the Project

-The proposal included an extension to the rear of the home and a period renovation of the classic heritage architecture of the existing home.
-The features of Glentworth were retained, it being a heritage home is a wonderful representation of a classic early 1880s Queensland timber colonial residence.
+The proposal for this included an extension to the rear of the home and a period renovation of the classic heritage architecture of the existing home.
+The features of Glentworth were retained, it being a heritage home is a beautiful representation of a classic early 1880s Queensland timber colonial residence.

 The site has a two street frontage which allowed showcasing the period renovation of the outstanding historical architectural character at one street frontage (which accords with the adjacent historic Rosalie townscape) – as well as a stunning contemporary architectural design viewed from the other street frontage.

 The majority of changes were made to the rear of the house, which cannot be seen from the Rosalie Central Business Area.

 An extension done in 1975 was removed to make way for the new extension.
 However, the 1975 extension’s floor level was maintained at half a metre higher than the heritage home to preserve the outlook to the north and east.

 The enclosed verandah off the main bedroom was converted into an en-suite, and the existing family bathroom was renovated.

 The kitchen was converted to a laundry and powder room, and part of the walk-in robe from the main bedroom was also used to create a larger space.